Vol. 4, Issue 6, Part A (2019)

 How to cite this article:

-MS Hussain, Appannavar MM, Yathish HM, Suranagi MD, Biradar US and Asharani AD.
+MS Hussain, Appannavar MM, Yathish HM, Suranagi MD, Biradar US, Asharani AD.
 Breed Effect on pre and post-slaughter traits in sheep breeds of Karnataka.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2019; 4(6): 05-09.
+Int J Vet Sci Anim Husbandry 2019;4(6):05-09.